|

 Came never, in its sweetness, down that dark

-And crowded alley,—never reached the door
+And crowded alley,never reached

-Whereat he stopped,—the sordid, shattered door.
+Whereat he stopped,the sordid,

 4.